-Tornados require specific conditions in order to form.
-First, tornados can only form during thunderstorms.
+Tornadoes require specific conditions in order to form.
+First, tornadoes can only form during thunderstorms.
 Secondly, the formation of the powerful vortex necessitates the clash of cool dry air, usually from Canada, with warm moist air, usually moving in from the Gulf of Mexico.
 A large tornado also must include unpredictable winds.
 The unique combination of ingredients required to create a tornado is the reason why tornadoes tend to occur quite randomly and can be so difficult to foresee.

 A region of the US just east of the rocky mountains that stretches from the Midwest states of Iowa, Kansas, Missouri, Oklahoma, and Nebraska, all the way into southern Texas, has been nicknamed Tornado Alley.
 This stretch of land is particularly prone to tornadoes, especially between the spring months of March to May.
 This is largely due to the probability of the high mountain range to the West generating cold, dry wind that can easily clash with warm high pressure systems rolling in from the South with no major mountain range to stop them.